moby-it/boochat-server/README.md

 # How to run

 1. Make sure you have docker installed on your machine, with docker-compose.
 [Install guide](https://docs.docker.com/engine/)
-2. Create three copies of the file `.env.example` and name them `.env`, `.docker.env` and `.local.env`.
+2. Create two copies of the file `.env.example` and name them `.env` and `.local.env`.
 The local env file should have the variables that affect the local serve of the app.
-The .docker.env file relates to the docker stack and its variables. Τhe `.env` file should have the variables that affect the release app.
+The already existing .docker.env file relates to the docker stack and its variables. Τhe `.env` file should have the variables that affect the release app.
 The .env.example file is a valid .docker.env file, so that should work out of the box.
 3. Run `docker-compose up -d` inside the root directory of the project.
 4. For watching logs, run `docker-compose logs --follow`